Titan008/Krizzl/README.md

 # Krizzl

-Download APK in release tab!
+Download APK from the release tab or from ..app/release/Krizzl.apk